profjdbayliss/RIT-Resilience-Game/README.md

 This is Sector Down, an asymmetrical card game meant to simulate cyber-attacks and cyber-security principles.

-The current version of this game was based on the foundation of Jessica Bayliss' game accessDenied.
+The current version of this game was based on the foundation of Jessica Bayliss' game Access Denied.
 Her repo can be found here: [Access Denied](https://github.com/profjdbayliss/accessDenied)

 If you are having issues joining another player's game, check to see if your system has any firewall blocking port 14623 (The port used for the server and joining clients), if you don't have access to your firewall permissions, talk to your computer's IT manager: [Troubleshooting Tips](https://www.wikihow.com/Check-if-Your-Firewall-Is-Blocking-Something#Check-for-Blocked-Ports-.28Windows.29)

-**Rochester Institute of Technology produced this game and its data under United States Military Academy (USMA) Award Number W911NF-23-2-0036.
-USMA, as the Federal awarding agency, reserves a royalty-free, nonexclusive, and irrevocable right to reproduce, publish, or otherwise use this data for Federal purposes, and to authorize others to do so in accordance with 2 CFR 200.315(b).**

 ## Gameplay